cesarrrguez/git-test/README.md

 # git-test
-This is a test repository
+This is just a test repository to work with Git commands.